Are you supporting a young person considering applying to Sidney?

 It is important to note that the University and Colleges are committed to the principle that no suitably qualified Home fee status student should be deterred from applying to Cambridge by their financial circumstances.
 Therefore, an extensive programme of financial support - including non-repayable Cambridge Bursaries - is offered to help our students meet the cost of their Cambridge education, regardless of background.

-Yes of course!
+Yes!
 We have a number of bedrooms suitable for students with specific accessibility or support needs.
 In addition, many rooms are served by lifts, and there is good disabled access to the library and other public rooms.

 New students are asked to inform us and the Disability Resource Centre of any particular requirements that we need to make allowances for before they arrive.
+We will endeavour to do what we can with the rooms available.

 - My child is applying, and they will be under 18 at the point of entry.
 Will this be an issue?